 What does this mean?
-Let’s bring it back with an example in the realm of hair.
-If your hair is too short, or “bad” as some think, a great challenge would be to find ways to wear it that highlight its shortness, or curliness, or thickness, etc. These are all personal choices to make as to whether or not you’ll play up those things that make you different.
-But one thing is often true in our world: what you consider to be a terrible natural faux pas that makes you different may just be something that someone else is praying to have. #fridaynightfoodforthought
+Let’s bring it back to an example in the realm of hair.
+If you feel that your hair is too short, a great challenge might be to find ways to wear it that highlight its shortness, or curliness, or thickness, etc. These are all personal choices to make as to whether or not you’ll play up those things that make you different.
+But one thing is often true in our world: what you consider to be a natural faux pas that makes you different may just be something that someone else is praying to have.

 Check out our image gallery below for how some hair artists have been “playing up” their natural features and be inspired!

 Playing Up Short/Big Hair with Brightly Colored Earrings

 Have you been in situations where something about you was different, and your natural instinct was to cover it up?
 Since Hairnastics loves art and hair, how did you overcome your fear by “playing up” your difference and what was the result?